CumulusNetworks/docs/content/cumulus-netq-45/Monitor-Operations/Monitor-the-OSPF-Service.md

     {{<figure src="/images/netq/ntwk-svcs-all-ospf-large-summary-tab-most-unestab-pst-wk-230.png" width="500">}}

     If the same switches are consistently indicating the most unestablished sessions, you might want to look more carefully at those switches using the Switches card workflow to determine probable causes.
-Refer to {{<link title="Monitor Switches">}}.
+Refer to {{<link title="Switches">}}.

 - Click **Show All Sessions** to investigate all OSPF sessions with events in the full screen card.